vjkapur/vj4anc-site/_pages/ancs.md

 {: .notice}

 ## Can you be more specific?
-Sure, let's split the work into three buckets: casework, bureaucracy, and outreach.
-The logistics of how a Commission approaches work and what is delegated to individual Commissioners depends on the by-laws of a Commission.
-Individual Commissioners have more leeway in how they approach the job, but few (if any) formal authorities outside of what's delegated by the full Commission.
+Sure, let's split the work into three buckets: **casework**, **bureaucracy**, and **outreach**.
+The logistics of how a Commission approaches work and what is delegated to individual Commissioners depends on the by-laws (and resolutions) of a Commission.
+Individual Commissioners have some leeway in how they approach the job, but few (if any) formal authorities outside of what's delegated by the full Commission.
 Official actions of a Commission must occur in publicly announced and accessible meetings.
-Informational/preparatory matters can be handled in various other ways, including meetings at the SMD-level or with topic-specific committees created by the Commission.
+Informational/preparatory matters can be handled in various other ways, including meetings at the SMD level or with topic-specific committees created by the Commission.

-### The "casework"
+### The casework
 There are several types of cases where agencies and governing bodies will expect or seek a Commission's input, such as:
 - **Board of Zoning Adjustment (BZA):** when applicants (e.g. developers of a building) are seeking minor zoning relief such as high lot coverage or fewer parking spaces than generally required of a particular zone, they go before the BZA, which will expect ANCs to marshall community input/feedback on the project and possibly pass a Resolution of Support or Opposition.
 - **Zoning Commission (ZC):** similar to BZA cases, though these concern larger variances such as changes to the Zoning Map, or Planned Unit Developments (PUDs) where significant variance is granted in exchanged for a Community Benefits Agreement (CBA)